zhouire/stress-learn-hipp/README.md

 # stress-learn-hipp
-Data and code for "Stress drives the hippocampus to prioritize statistical prediction over episodic encoding".
+Code repository for "Stress drives the hippocampus to prioritize statistical prediction over episodic encoding".

+**Getting Started:**
+Download and unzip all data from [ZENODO DOI].
+Place in the `data` directory.
+These data are a preprocessed starting point for the analyses described in the paper.
+Raw fMRI data is available in the NIMH Data Archive (https://dx.doi.org/10.15154/5sec-q259).

 **Directories:**
 * `conda_env`: Contains YML files listing specific packages used in analysis. `environment_clean.yml` contains a clean export of packages used to run all analyses. `environment_mirror.yml` contains an exact mirror of the conda environment used for analysis.
-* `data`: Contains preprocessed data used as starting points for the analyses described in the paper.
-Raw fMRI data is available in the NIMH Data Archive (https://dx.doi.org/10.15154/5sec-q259).
+* `data`: Should contain preprocessed data used as starting points for the analyses described in the paper.
+Expected contents: [`background_fmri/`, `behavior/`, `cortisol/`, `masked_fmri/`, `pupil/`, `questionnaires/`, `subject_info.txt`]
 * `midpoints`: Midpoint files generated using the provided notebooks.
 All midpoint files necessary to reproduce figures from the paper have been pre-computed for convenience.
 Code used to produce these files is provided in notebooks.

 **Notebooks:** All analyses in the paper can be reproduced by running the provided notebooks in the following order.
 Later notebooks have dependencies on midpoint files generated from earlier notebooks.
 Notebooks can be run in any order with the provided midpoint files.